JackyChung2003/CPT316-G29-Assignment-1/README.md

 Code Explanation (Jacky can see here)

-1. Just to define the Enum types that exist in our code
+1. Define Enum Type in our code.

         class TokenType(Enum):
            KEYWORD = "KEYWORD"